laurencelundblade/QCBOR/README.md

 * Mark Bapst for sponsorship and release as open source by Qualcomm
 * Sachin Sharma for release through CAF
 * Tamas Ban for porting to TF-M and 32-bit ARM
+* Michael Eckel for Makefile improvements
+* Jan Jongboom for indefinite length encoding
+* Peter Uiterwijk for error strings and other

 ## Copyright and License